irm1005-itec1005-fall-2023/lecture-slides/pages/intro/course.md

 Negotiating a late policy

 * Managing delivering late in industry
-* You may want a flexible late policy
-* I need course feedback
-* Late policy for IMD1005
+* Late work will not be accepted
-  * Two assignments can be late, up to one calendar week, without penalty
+* Somethings stuff happens
+  * Contact me prior to the due date to request a one week extention

 <!--